 Standard Lead In: It’s about making your stuff available for someone else to use periodically, and others doing the same.

-Why Open Shed: I figure it cannot just be my friends that would like to borrow them from time to time so I have put them on Open Shed.
+Why tool libraries: I figure it cannot just be my friends that would like to borrow them from time to time so I have put them on places like Open Shed or other tool libraries in the past.
 When people use them, they give me a little rental fee for the trouble and I feel kind of nice knowing someone else is experiencing the joy of something I own.

 Aren’t you worried they will screw your stuff up?